Byron Bay New South Wales, Australia Travel Guide

 This protected marine park extends along the shore, a haven for marine biodiversity, home to various fish species, resident bottlenose dolphins, green sea turtles, and migrating a species of baleen whale.
 Julian Rocks Nguthungulli Nature Reserve is an important part of this park.

 This coastal national park sits adjacent to Byron Bay, extending south from the lighthouse.
-It encompasses pristine sections of Tallow Beach, coastal heathland, and rainforest.
+It encompasses pristine stretches of Tallow Beach, coastal heathland, and rainforest.
 It is a culturally significant site for the Arakwal people, offering wonderful opportunities for walking plus birding.

 Bottlenose dolphins are common year-round residents in the bay.
 A species of baleen whale migrate along the coast between May and November (Cape Byron Lighthouse is an excellent viewing spot).
 Occasional sightings of green and loggerhead turtles occur in the marine park.
 Abundant birdlife thrives in the coastal heathlands.